YOKO ONO/PLASTIC ONO BAND

 A Plastic Ono Band model was first created by Yoko and represented by small plastic objects.
 Her idea for the musical group is that “The message is the music and the communication of it is the performance” as stated in her POB manifesto.
 The POB “includes all minds of the world” and that it is the “most imaginative, and the most musical group in the world.”

-It was a simple 3-man lineup; John on guitar, Klaus Voormann on bass and Ringo Starr, who did some of his most inventive drumming on this album and considers it to be one of his favorites.
+Both John’s and Yoko’s albums have a simple Plastic Ono Band lineup; John on guitar, Klaus Voormann on bass and Ringo Starr, who did some of his most inventive drumming on both albums.

-There is also a live recording, ‘AOS’.
-This was made at a rehearsal for a live performance in which Yoko participated at the Royal Albert Hall (February 29,1968) with jazz legend Ornette Coleman on trumpet and his band.
+There is also a live recording titled ‘AOS.’
+This wordless improvised vocal performance is from a rehearsal for a live show in which Yoko participated at Royal Albert Hall on February 29, 1968 with jazz legend Ornette Coleman and his band.

 Yoko’s raw, desperate primal avant-garde vocals are derivative of hetai, a highly expressive Japanese vocal technique in Kabuki theatre.
 Here is a grown woman desperately screaming in pain.
 We can hear her crying inside.
 Although Yoko speaks two languages fluently, why does she choose not to use words?